Oushesh/Impact_Nexus005/readme_suggestions.md

     │   requirements.txt
     ```

 2. Data Pipelines
    Versioning large data files and directories for data science is powerful,
    but often not enough.
 Data needs to be filtered, cleaned, and transformed
    before training ML models - for that purpose DVC introduces a build system
    to define, execute and track data pipelines — a series of data processing
    stages, that produce a final result.
+Only changes done in specific.

    Example show with the function that converts
 ![]()